DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-android.md

 ## Information Being Collected by Maskbook the Extension Software

-The iOS App collects the following information and store them locally only and will not send them over network, except for which are specified in other sections.
-These information are collected for and only for the fulfillment of functionalities of the iOS App.
+The Android App collects the following information and store them locally only and will not send them over network, except for which are specified in other sections.
+These information are collected for and only for the fulfillment of functionalities of the Android App.

 - Your SNS profile metadata, including name, username, avatar, etc.
 - Your SNS timeline information, including posts, comments under posts, etc.